 4) The Huns made use of effective military rations in form of ‘horses’ –

 While the Huns were known for their love of the traditional steppe concoction of koumiss (fermented mare’s milk), they generally tended to avoid plain water.
-However more brutal (and rather practical) was their preference of any kind of meat – including horseflesh that was usually derived from their mounts.
+However more brutal (and rather practical) was their preference for any kind of meat – including horseflesh that was usually derived from their mounts.
 In essence, the horses sometimes served as ‘moving rations’, by providing the Hunnish warrior with milk, meat and even ‘nourishing’ blood, especially when they tended to raid over large distances.
 During shorter raids, the Huns depended on their expertise in hunting, thus mostly consuming game meat – which was often boiled and then dried without salt.
 Simply put, a small group of Hunnish warriors acted as a self-sufficient unit that tactically functioned without requiring any unwieldy supply line.

 5) The Huns practiced self-mutilation and cranial deformation –